 Look at the diagram below to see how the intensity of our emotions is important.

-Between you and the youth, take turns reading...
+Have youth take turns reading..

 The intensity of the emotions that you experience throughout the day will change from hour to hour.
 It can be helpful to be able to describe this intensity for many reasons: